 |Bread (one loaf)||37 baht|

 The price of electricity is one of the biggest monthly costs.
-This can range from 800 to over 2,000 baht – depending on how often you are running your air-conditioner, as well as the rate being charged per unit of electricity from your home.
+This can range from 1000 to over 8,000+ baht – depending on how often you are running your air-conditioner, as well as the rate being charged per unit of electricity from your home.
 When searching for an apartment, ask what electricity rate they charge, if it’s at cost (of the government rate), or if there is a premium on top.
-Water is much cheaper, and ranges from 80-300 baht per month.
+Your Water utility bill is much cheaper, and ranges from 80-300 baht per month.

 Depending on your package, you can find cheap plans on many carriers that are about 400-450 baht per month at their most basic level.
 If you need more data, or expect to be making lots of calls, expect to pay upwards of 2000 baht a month.

-The free TV channels are not in English, so if you want to be able to watch TV you have two real options for cable.
-Their packages range from basic options around 500 baht a month, to full packages upwards of 2,000 baht.
+The free TV channels are not in English, so if you want to be able to watch international TV, there are options with cable or high-speed internet IPTV.
+Packages range from basic options around 500 baht a month, to full packages upwards of 2,000 baht.

 Entertainment expenses pose a huge variable in the cost of living in Bangkok and is largely dependent on the individual.
 If you don’t go out at all, expect to pay zero.
 Having said that, many people set themselves a budget of a couple of thousand baht to go out one night per week.

 Bangkok has a huge range of entertainment options: movies, restaurants, shopping malls, historical sites, red-light districts, markets, pubs, nightclubs – the choice is really up to you.

 Some costs in typical establishments (as of Jan 2014):